• shopgear

 Flexible EQ + Boost Pedal development

-About three years ago I had the idea to create a versatile, but also user-freindly EQ pedal.
+About three years ago I had the idea to create a versatile, but user-freindly EQ pedal.

 Quickly I decided I wanted my pedal to be: